jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 "OK."

 He read for a few more minutes, occassionally checking something in the eniac's shoulder through its chest.
 Then, he walked over to a metal cabinet, grabbed the drill from the top of the cabinet, and pulled out four driver bits of varying size.
 He returned to the table and began removing the screws that connected the servo to the frame.
-He finished and placed the drill on the table.
+When he finished, he placed the drill on the table.

 He reached into her chest to remove the servo.
 It wouldn't budge.
 Confused, he inspected the part again with the Pixel's flashlight, then checked the manual again.